Hurtak/sshfs-box/README.md

 ## Prerequisites

-- Dependencies
+- Dependencies:
     - `node.js` >= 8
-    - commands used under the hood that your operating system needs to support:
+    - Commands used under the hood that your operating system needs to support:
         - `sshfs`
         - `fusermount`
         - `mount`